 \subsubsection{Colorful Colorization}

 Colorful image Colorization CNN\footnote{Code at \url{https://github.com/richzhang/colorization}}~\cite{zhang2016colorful} was one of the first attempts to colorize grayscale images.
-The network takes as input a grayscale image and predict 313 \enquote{ab} pairs of the gamut showing the empirical probability distribution, which are then transformed to \enquote{a} and \enquote{b} channels of the \enquote{Lab} color space.
-The network stacks convolutional layers in a linear fashion, forming eight blocks.
-Each block is made up of either two or three convolutional layers followed by a ReLU layer and Batch Normalization (BatchNorm~\cite{ioffe2015batch}) layer.
-Striding instead of pooling is used to decrease the size of the image.
+The network takes as input a grayscale image and predicts 313 \enquote{ab} pairs of the gamut showing the empirical probability distribution, which is then transformed to \enquote{a} and \enquote{b} channels of the \enquote{Lab} color space.
+The network linearly stacks convolutional layers, forming eight blocks.
+Each block comprises two or three convolutional layers followed by a ReLU layer and Batch Normalization (BatchNorm~\cite{ioffe2015batch}) layer.
+Instead of pooling, striding is used to decrease the size of the image.
 The input to the network is 256$\times$256, while the output is 224$\times$224; however, it is resized later to the original image size.

-The colorful image colorization network removes the influence (due to background, \eg sky, clouds, walls \etc) of the low \enquote{ab} values by reweighting the loss based on the pixel rarity in training—the authors' term this technique as class rebalancing.
+Colorful image colorization removes the influence (due to the background, e.g., sky, clouds, walls, etc.) of the low \enquote{ab} values by re-weighting the loss based on the rarity of pixels in training.
+The authors term this technique class rebalancing.
 The framework utilized to build the network is Caffe~\cite{jia2014caffe}, and ADAM~\cite{kingma2014adam} is used as the solver.
 The network is trained for 450k iterations with a learning rate of $3\times 10^{-5}$, which is reduced to $10^{-5}$ at 200k and $3\times 10^{-6}$ at 375k iterations.
 The kernel size is 3$\times$3, and the feature channels vary from 64 to 512.